qld-gov-au/pattern-library/README.md

 The SWE has two flavours.
 SWE 2 and SWE 3.

-**SWE 2** is a frontend framework used for www.qld.gov.au.
-SWE2 is no longer supported for new websites and will be deprectaed at the close of 2018.
+**SWE 2** is a frontend framework used for www.qld.gov.au

+SWE 2 is **not supported** for new websites and will be deprecated at the close of 2018.

 **SWE 3** is a rapid protoyping framework, built on bootstrap 3, that will replace SWE 2 in 2018.
 SWE 3's appearance and functionality reflects SWE 2.